 Glancing at my watch, I discovered my afternoon had tip-toed out of sight, but my list stared up at me earnestly.
 Where did the day go?
+For that matter, where has my life gone?
+Have I spent it well or wasted it?

 As I walk through the rooms of my house, I hear the call of good intentions and unfinished tasks.